 After the Resurrection Mass, people return home, bringing the Holy Light along, and use it to draw a cross on the door sill with the candle’s smoke.

 They also light a candle inside the house that remains lit for thirty to forty days.

-They sit around the table to eat mageiritsa, a soup made from lamb or beef offal.
+They sit around the table to eat magiritsa, a soup made of lamb or beef offal.

 Greeks crack red eggs on Holy Saturday and Easter Sunday

-The red painted eggs are tapped against each other and cracked together between two people as they exchange the traditional Easter greeting “Christos anesti!” (“Christ has risen”) – “Alithos anesti!” (“He Truly Has”).
+The red-dyed eggs are tapped against each other and cracked together between two people as they exchange the traditional Easter greeting “Christos anesti!” (“Christ has risen”) – “Alithos anesti!” (“He Truly Has”).

 In Greece, dying eggs red, symbolizing Christ’s blood, has held strong throughout the millennia as an Easter tradition.